grahamc/grahamc.github.com/_posts/2009-09-01-forcing-ssl-with-symfony-1-2.markdown

 to make good, logical sense that was easy to read and maintain.

 ### Edit your filters.yml File
-Open up your `apps/app_name/config/filters.yml` file, and add in at the bottom:
+Open up your `apps/app_name/config/filters.yml` file, and add in after the security filter:

 {% highlight yaml %}
 sslFilter:
   class: sslFilter
 {% endhighlight %}
 > This code tells Symfony to load and execute the filter you'll be creating.

+It should look something like this:
+{% highlight yaml %}
+rendering: ~

+security:  ~

+sslFilter:
+  class: sslFilter

+cache:     ~

+common:    ~

+execution: ~
+{% endhighlight %}

 ### Edit your app.yml File